-1.19 The trustees and governing board
+5.4.
+The trustees and governing board

-- The governing board will facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - The trustees will evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation. - The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see Appendix 3). - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements. - Governors have a duty to ensure that the school provide appropriate provision to support the mental health and well-being needs of both children and staff. - The governing board will appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+The governing board will facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.

+The trustees will evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation.

+The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see Appendix 3).

+Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements.

+Governors have a duty to ensure that the school provides appropriate provision to support the mental health and well-being needs of both children and staff.

+The governing board will appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.

+Ensure all staff undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners

+Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+This includes:

+- Making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards